Mirroring: Godley, W & Lavoie, M, Monetary Economics: An Integrated Approach to Credit, Money, Income, Production and Wealth, pp.103-105

 How is wealth allocated between money and bonds?
 Two traditions have prevailed.
 One related to the quantity theory of money, links money balances to the flow of income and the other, of more recent vintage, makes money balances some proportion of total wealth.
 The latter is related to the Keynesian notion of liquidity preference.
 The lower is liquidity preference, the lower is the money to wealth ratio.

 The transactions demand for money and the liquidity preference story may both be comprised within a single model.
-Households wish to hold a certain proportion λ0 of their wealth in the form of bills, and hence, because there is no third asset, a proportion equal to (1 - λ0) in the form of money.
+Households wish to hold a certain proportion λ0 of their wealth in the form of interest-bearing bills, and hence, because there is no third asset, a proportion equal to (1 - λ0) in the form of money.
 This proportion, however, is modulated by two elements, the rate of return on Treasury bills and the level of disposable income relative to wealth.